Get answers to frequently asked questions about Obamacare and the Health Insurance Marketplace.

-If you are offered health coverage through your employer, you can purchase a policy through the Health Care Marketplace, but you are eligible for subsidies only if your employer-provided insurance isn’t affordable—that is, if you have to contribute more than 9.5% of your income toward it.
+If you are offered health coverage through your employer, you can purchase a policy through the Health Care Marketplace, but you are eligible for subsidies only if your employer-provided insurance isn't affordable based on certain criteria.
 If you don't qualify for your employer's insurance because you work part-time, you can get health coverage through the Marketplace.

-There are four different categories of insurance plans available through the Marketplace: Platinum, Gold, Silver, and Bronze.
-All of the categories’ plans provide the same essential health benefits.
-The quality of care provided, or the access to doctors, does not vary between plan types.
-The various categories differ by the types and amount of costs you’ll pay.
+The four different categories of insurance plans available through the Marketplace are Platinum, Gold, Silver, and Bronze.
+All of the categories' plans provide the same essential health benefits.
+The quality of care provided, or the access to doctors, doesn't vary between plan types.
+The various categories differ by the types and amount of costs you'll pay.

 A preexisting condition won't keep you from getting health coverage.
 As of January 1, 2014, no insurance company can exclude you from coverage because you have a chronic or disabling illness or injury because you've received recent treatment for a medical condition.
 An insurance company also can't charge you more if you have a preexisting condition.

-That said, if you currently have an individual plan that excludes preexisting conditions, that plan is “grandfathered” and doesn’t have to change its rules.
-(A grandfathered individual health insurance policy is a policy that you purchased for yourself, or your family, on or before March 23, 2010 that hasn’t been changed in certain specific ways that reduce benefits or increase costs to consumers.)
+That said, if you currently have an individual plan that excludes preexisting conditions, that plan doesn't have to change its rules.
+(This kind of individual health insurance policy is a policy that you purchased for yourself, or your family, on or before March 23, 2010, that hasn't been changed in certain specific ways that reduce benefits or increase costs to consumers.)

 If you're self-employed, meaning you run your own business or do freelance or contract work, and you don't have employees, you can purchase an individual Marketplace plan.